Recently I enrolled in Data Science Specialization at Coursera.

 So with no experience I had to figure out how to do all the requirements the proper way.

 NOTE: In this article I assume that you have installed Git and have created an account on GitHub.
 Also I assume that you have created a repository on GitHub.
 These things are pretty straightforward to do and that’s why I won’t cover it.

 First thing to do is either to install Git or check whether you have one.
 As I have already installed Xcode 6 on my Mac it is clear that I have Git, but to make sure lets open up the Terminal.

-In Terminal you have to type “git —version” and this will either list Git version that is currently installed or if you don’t have one the output will be “-bash: git: command not found”.
+You have to type “git –version” in the Terminal window.
+It will either list Git version that is currently installed or if you don’t have one the output will be “-bash: git: command not found”.

 In case you don’t have Git installed go to git-scm.com download it and install.

 To find out what is the path of Git installation type “which git” and in my case it’s “/usr/bin/git” directory.

 The first thing you should do when you install Git is to set your user name and e-mail address.
 This is important because every Git commit uses this information, and it’s immutably baked into the commits you start creating: